bmacher/typescript-template/README.md

 ### ESLint

 [ESLint](https://eslint.org/) is used as the linting tool to keep a good code style.
-It extends the rule set of AirBnB (`airbnb-typescript/base`) with some own rules.

 How to remove: